Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-director.md

   Then Director ordered staff to bring 40 percentage of current beds from the storage area of hospital

-Scenario: Only 10 percent of nursing staff are remaining out of all nursing staff
+Scenario: 10 percent of nursing staff are remaining out of all nursing staff

   Given management system in hospital sent report about number of beds to